jhwaffles/jhwaffles.github.io/_posts/Parents-Visit.md

 Every morning my dad would send a picture in our group chat showing off his weight displayed on the digital scale.
 It became the thing he was looking forward to the most each day because of the steady progress.
 I implemented a tracker on google sheets to log weight and exercise activity.
 With the aid of the bar chart, progress was easy to visualize.

+##Zoom in weight. may be makes lbs

 | ![](/docs/assets/weight_chart_zoom_in.png) |
 | :----------------------------------------: |
 |             _Weight over Time_             |

 After three weeks of commitment to the plan with home cooked meals mostly every day it was time to celebrate.
-It was a great bonding time, and **dad lost over 4 kg in 3 weeks.** Here we are eating out in San Jose:
+It was a great bonding time, and **dad lost over 8.8 lbs (4 kg) in 3 weeks.** Here we are eating out in San Jose:

 | ![](/docs/assets/eating_out_2.jpg) |
 | :--------------------------------: |